Wednesday, 9 June 2010

 Sesame is used liberally, therefore there are always leftover sesame seeds at the bottom of a tray.
 This vendor's koulouria are perfection itself and precisely what a commercially made variety should look like!
 Food heaven in a basket!!!

 Etymologically speaking, the word koulouri derives from antiquity.
 In ancient Greece, the word kollyrio* described a small round-shaped bread made of barley flour.
 Later on, during Byzantine times, kollyrio evolved into the word kollykio, and that word evolved into the modern day word koulouri.
 All three mean the same thing: a small roundish bread.
 (Hold on.
 We're not done: In some regions, it’s also known as semiti or simit, a term that derives from the Greek word semigdali -- semolina to us.
-Semigdali or semolina is nothing else but hard or durum wheat, the type of wheat used in bread flour).
+Semigdali or semolina is nothing else but hard or durum wheat, the type of wheat used in bread flour, the type of flour necessary for making koulouria).

 Homemade koulouri, made smaller than the commercial variety.
 The smaller size is best for home ovens (photo by Sweet Almond Tree)